How to Use a Paint Brush

-Painting with a brush comes into play when you need paint around the corners, known as "cutting-in", before painting the walls of a room with a rollers.
+Painting with a brush comes into play when you need to paint around the corners, or "cut-in", before painting the walls of a room with a rollers.
 You'll also need to use a brush to coat trim moldings, doors, and windows.
 Using a brush can get a bit messy if you're careless while loading it or when you need to set it aside to do other things.
 Below are some tips and techniques for handling a brush for applying paint to get good coverage and a professional looking finish with minimum mess.

 How to Hold a Paint Brush

 Hold the brush as you would a pencil or pen, grasping around the ferrule and pointing the bristles toward the work surface to apply the paint.
 This techniques will give you maximum control and help in keeping your hands and the brush handle clean.
 Keeping things clean will improve the overall results and make the job go more smoothly.